mchauhan3/pypoller/README.md

 - **Configurability**: The library is highly configurable and extensible.
 Adding support for any notification mechanism or resource should be seamless.
 ## Installation

+`pip install .`

 ## Usage
-Create a `.env` file by copying the `.env.sample` file, and replace the placeholder twilio parameters to enable notifications via SMS.

 For an example of how to use the library refer to `__main__.py`.
-Currently it is set up to poll the Parks Canada website every 30 seconds and notify users (provided via command line input) if there are any availabilities.
+It polls the Parks Canada website every 30 seconds and notifies users (provided via command line input) if there are any availabilities.

-## Configuration

-## License
+To provide twilio credentials for `__main__.py`, create a `.env` file by copying the `.env.sample` file, and replace the placeholder twilio parameters to enable notifications via SMS.
+If twilio credentials are not provided, notifications will be printed to console.